Skip to content

 npm create storybook@latest

-import { setCustomElementsManifest } from "@storybook/web-components";
+import { setCustomElementsManifest } from "@storybook/web-components-vite";

-import manifest from "./path/to/custom-elements.json" with { type: "json" };
+import manifest from "../custom-elements.json" with { type: "json" };

 setCustomElementsManifest(manifest);